Guptaji14/Student_Result_Management_System/Readme.txt

 CONCLUSION:-
-From a proper analysis of positive points and constraints on the component, it can be safelyconcluded that the product is a highly efficient GUI based component.
+From a proper analysis of positive points and constraints on the component, it can be safely concluded that the product is a highly efficient GUI based component.
 This application isworking properly and meeting to all user requirements.
 This component can be easily plugged in many other systems.